dynatrace-oss/barista/src/lib/select/README.md

 | `@Input() disabled` | `boolean` | Whether the option is disabled. |
 | `@Output() selectionChange` | `EventEmitter<DtOptionSelectionChange<T>>` | Event emitted when the option is selected or deselected. |

+Getting and setting the select value
+The `<dt-select>` supports 2-way binding to the value property without the need for Angular forms.

+*Example:*
+<docs-source-example example="ValueSelectExampleComponent"></docs-source-example>

+The `<dt-select>` also supports all of the form directives from the core FormsModule (NgModel) and ReactiveFormsModule (FormControl, FormGroup, etc.) As with native `<select>`, `<dt-select>` also supports a compareWith function.
+(Additional information about using a custom compareWith function can be found in the Angular forms documentation).

+*Example:*
+<docs-source-example example="FormsSelectExampleComponent"></docs-source-example>

 ## Creating groups of options
 The `<dt-optgroup>` element can be used to group common options under a subheading.
 The name of the group can be set using the label property of `<dt-optgroup>`.
 Like individual `<dt-option>` elements, an entire `<dt-optgroup>` can be disabled or enabled by setting the disabled property on the group.

+*Example:*
+<docs-source-example example="GroupsSelectExampleComponent"></docs-source-example>

 ## Form field
 The select component supports the `<dt-form-field>` and all of its features.
 These include error messages, hint text, prefix & suffix.
 For additional information about these features, see the form field documentation.

-*Example:*
-<docs-source-example example="GroupsSelectExampleComponent"></docs-source-example>

 ## Disabling the select or individual options
 It is possible to disable the entire select or individual options in the select by using the disabled property on the `<dt-select>` and the `<dt-option>` components respectively.